Seven Dividend-paying Defense Stocks Serving the U.S. Army and Shareholders

 Seven Dividend-paying Defense Stocks Serving the U.S. Army: L3Harris Technologies

 L3Harris Technologies (NYSE: LHX), a Melbourne, Florida-based defense contractor and information technology services provider, produces C6ISR systems and products, wireless equipment and tactical radios.
 It also netted a buy recommendation from BofA Global Research.
-The defense company, consisting of Integrated Mission Systems; Space & Airborne Systems, and Communication Systems, received a $285 price objective from BofA.
+The defense company, consisting of Integrated Mission Systems, Space & Airborne Systems and Communication Systems, received a $285 price target from BofA.

 The valuation is in line with the median for a pure play defense stock, BofA wrote.
 However, an improved sentiment on defense spending should sustain a relative valuation slightly above the historical average, the investment firm added.